úlceras cutáneas

 Recommendations Preparation and Dosage References

-In topical application, strict hygiene measures should be observed in order to avoid contamination or additional infection.
+All topical application must follow strict hygiene measures in order to prevent contamination or additional infection.

-For skin ulcer:
+For skin ulcers:

 1 GIRÓN L, 1988